 Essential wood data

 The Itrax Multiscanner combines density measurements using digital x-ray radiography, XRF multi-element analysis and RGB images.
-It is developed for analysis of wood, but also speleothem and other small, flat samples that can be mounted vertically.
+It is developed for analysis of wood, but also speleothem and other small, flat samples can be scanned.
 This high capacity instrument scans over the samples with a very fine x-ray beam, to provide a density image as well as XRF analysis.
 The scanning feature makes it possible to gather the wood data at a correct angle in each and every point.
-The density information is registered directly into a digital medium, so all following work is done through the computer.
+The density information is registered directly into a digital medium, with the following work done through the computer.

 Photo: Multiscanner sample holder.

 The XRF offers an analytical resolution of 50 micrometers in the core direction, and allows for precise and non-destructive determination of a range of elements from Mg and heavier.
 The elements that usually are detected in wood include Mg, Al, Si, P, S, Cl, K, Ca, Ti, V, Mn, Fe, Ni, Cu, Zn, As, Rb and Sr. More elements can be detected depending on concentration in the wood, and time for analysis.
 Elements in wood is a field of growing scientific interest e.g. for monitoring or growth parameters, or for geographical in combination with temporal distribution of metal pollution over time.

 A product leaflet, an instrument overview, and a methodological guide "Pollution Investigation By Trees" by can be downloaded from the Download page.